he426100/awesome-stars-he426100/README.md

 *   [qunash/chatgpt-advanced](https://github.com/qunash/chatgpt-advanced) - WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.

-*   [ddiu8081/chatgpt-demo](https://github.com/ddiu8081/chatgpt-demo) - A demo repo based on OpenAI API (gpt-3.5-turbo)
+*   [ddiu8081/chatgpt-demo](https://github.com/ddiu8081/chatgpt-demo) - A demo repo based on OpenAI API.

 *   [ztjhz/FreeChatGPT](https://github.com/ztjhz/FreeChatGPT) - An amazing open-source web app that allows you to play with OpenAI's ChatGPT API for free!